Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 Once I knew the product query sets were loading, I could move on to creating the products in the "products.json" and render the fixtures on to the "all_products" template page.
 Bar the uncentered line, everything pulled through well from the backend and all the product images, price and other information were displayed on the page as should be:
 - insert image of all products page

+After this I focused on the shopping bag functionality.
+Once the views, template and urls were developed, I aimed to test the **add_to_bag** function as a print request to the terminal.
+After a few bug corrections, I was able to add a few products to the bag and have their **PK** show up with the amount ordered in the terminal.
+See below:
+- insert shopping bag success

 ## HTML CSS and Python validation checks

 ### HTML